nedcloud-blackchain/bitcoin/doc/fuzzing.md

 There is also a runner script to execute all fuzz targets.
 Refer to `./test/fuzz/test_runner.py --help` for more details.

-## Overview of Bitcoin Core fuzzing
+## Overview of Blackcoin Core fuzzing

 [Google](https://github.com/google/fuzzing/) has a good overview of fuzzing in general, with contributions from key architects of some of the most-used fuzzers.
-[This paper](https://agroce.github.io/bitcoin_report.pdf) includes an external overview of the status of Bitcoin Core fuzzing, as of summer 2021.
+[This paper](https://agroce.github.io/bitcoin_report.pdf) includes an external overview of the status of Blackcoin Core fuzzing, as of summer 2021.
 [John Regehr](https://blog.regehr.org/archives/1687) provides good advice on writing code that assists fuzzers in finding bugs, which is useful for developers to keep in mind.

 ## Fuzzing harnesses and output